Assisting Mountain Fire impacted residents

 Upcoming events

 United Policyholders: a non-profit 501(c)(3) whose mission is to be a trustworthy and useful information resource and a respected voice for consumers of all types of insurance.
 They don't take money from insurance companies.
-They provide guidance on buying insurance and navigating claims. here is the section specific to 2024 California Wildfires.
+They provide guidance on buying insurance and navigating claims.

 Disaster Recovery Financial Counseling